ppanko/intro-to-hpc/testJob-basic/README.md

 &nbsp;

 ***Number of Processors***: the number to the right of `-pe sm` indicates the number of [processors](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) you are requesting from the [job scheduler](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md).
-For `sm` jobs, the allowed number is 1-36 because 36 is the maximum number of [processors](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) for each [node](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md).
+For `sm` [jobs](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md), the allowed number is 1-36 because 36 is the maximum number of [processors](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) for each [node](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md).
 If you want to request additional [processors](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md), you might consider using the `mpi` parallel environment or creating an "array job" using the `-t` parameter (guides coming).

 &nbsp;

 ***Modules***: After the section of [job parameters](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) you will see a line that starts with "[module](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md)".
-This command tells the [job scheduler](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) which "packages" you want to use on Quanah.
+This command tells the [job scheduler](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) which [shell](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) "packages" you want to use on Quanah.
 When running R [jobs](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) the [modules](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) you will need are `intel` and `R`.

 &nbsp;